 - Pull any weeds prior to clipping plants.

-- Trim off any runners to maintain rows at 12–15-inch width and then top-dress around plants with fresh compost or mulch to help retain moisture and suppress weed growth.
+- Trim off any runners to maintain rows at 12–15-inch widths and then top-dress around plants with fresh compost or mulch to help retain moisture and suppress weed growth.

 Winter Protection For Strawberries

-Although strawberry plants are a good cool weather crop, the crowns can be damaged by long cold severe winters.
+Although strawberry plants are a good cool-weather crop, the crowns can be damaged by long cold severe winters.
 Therefore, plants need winter protection in zones 6 and colder.
-NOTE: Fall planted strawberries need about 6-8 weeks prior to the first frosts to become properly established.
+NOTE: Fall-planted strawberries need about 6-8 weeks prior to the first frost to become properly established.
 Remove any blooms that form during the first fall.

 Winter Mulching Tips